 - high levels of insulin in the blood in some babies

 Certain treatments may be advised for some children but not others.
 When necessary, treatment is usually needed throughout life.
-The following are treatments that may be recommended for some children with M/SCHADD:
+The following are treatments that may be recommended for some children with SCHADD:

 1. Avoid going a long time without food

-Some infants and young children with M/SCHADD may need to eat frequently to prevent a metabolic crisis.
-Your This is a doctor or medical geneticist who has special training in diagnosing and treating metabolic disorders.
-They often work in university hospitals or large medical centers. will tell you how often your child needs to be fed.
+Some infants and young children with SCHADD may need to eat frequently to prevent a metabolic crisis.
+Your metabolic doctor will tell you how often your child needs to be fed.
 In general, it is often suggested that infants that need to avoid fasting be fed every four to six hours.
 Some babies may need to eat even more frequently than this.
 It is important that these infants be fed during the night.
-If needed, your metabolic doctor and This is a person with special training in food and nutrition.
-A registered dietician (RD) has met the necessary educational requirements and has passed a national examination.
-If your child has a metabolic disorder, it is important for you to work with a registered dietician.
-They help create healthy food plans for people with metabolic disorders or other special needs. will give you an appropriate feeding plan for your infant.
+If needed, your metabolic doctor and dietician will give you an appropriate feeding plan for your infant.
 Your doctor may also give you a ‘sick day’ plan tailored to your child’s needs for you to follow during illnesses or other times when your child will not eat.

 Sometimes a low fat, high carbohydrate food plan is recommended.
 This is one of the three types of nutrients in food (carbohydrates, fats, proteins).
 Sugars and starches are the most important types of carbohydrates.
 They are broken down by the body into glucose, the main source of energy for the body.
 Carbohydrates are found in foods such as: bread, cereal, pasta, grains, fruits and vegetables.
 Milk and dairy products, fruit drinks, sugar, candy, and sweet desserts also contain carbohydrates. give the body many types of sugar that can be used as energy.
-In fact, for children needing this treatment, most food in the diet should be carbohydrates (bread, pasta, fruit, vegetables, etc.) and protein (lean meat and low-fat dairy foods).
-Any diet changes should be made under the guidance of a dietician familiar with M/SCHADD.
+In fact, for children needing this treatment, most food in the diet should be carbohydrates (bread, pasta, fruit, vegetables, etc.) and A molecule that makes up many parts of every cell in the body.
+Examples of proteins include hormones, enzymes, hair, and antibodies.
+Proteins are made up of 20 different types of individual units called amino acids.
+It is the order of these amino acids in a protein that determines what form and function a protein has.
+Each gene holds the instructions for making a single protein. (lean meat and low-fat dairy foods).
+Any diet changes should be made under the guidance of a dietician familiar with SCHADD.